What is Alcohol Use Disorder? What are effective Alcoholism Treatment Programs?

 - Have tried to cut back on your drinking but couldn’t

-Your doctor may also use a questionnaire to assess alcohol use disorder to help diagnose your condition.
-Typically, a diagnosis of alcohol use disorder doesn’t require any other type of diagnostic test.
-There’s a chance your doctor may order blood work to check your liver function if you show signs or symptoms of liver disease.
-Alcohol use disorder can cause serious and lasting damage to your liver.
+Your doctor may also use a questionnaire to assess alcohol treatment requirements and to help diagnose the extent of your condition.
+Typically, a diagnosis of alcohol use disorder or AUD doesn’t require any other type of diagnostic test.
+There’s a chance your doctor may order blood work to check your liver function if you show signs or symptoms of liver disease or alcoholic cirrhosis.
+AUD can cause serious and lasting damage to your liver.
 Your liver is responsible for removing toxins from your blood.
 When you drink too much, your liver has a harder time filtering the alcohol and other toxins from your bloodstream.
-This can lead to liver disease and other complications.
+This can lead to alcoholic liver diseases and other complications.

 Alcoholism treatment centers therapy for AUD varies, but each method is meant to help you stop drinking altogether.
 This is called abstinence.
 Treatment may occur in stages and can include the following: